 This may be difficult to prove, since a police officer's sworn testimony carries a lot of weight in the courtroom.
 Furthermore, other officers may be reluctant to blow the whistle on a fellow officer.
 But your attorney can file a motion that, if approved by the judge, requires the department to release the complaint file of the given officer.
 This file contains the names and contact of information of those who made the complaints, who can then be interviewed by your attorney or a private investigator.

 While law enforcement officials are free to set up sting operations, entrapment occurs when officers or informants induce a suspect to commit a crime he or she otherwise may not have committed.
 If an informant pressures a suspect into passing drugs to a third party, for example, then this may be considered entrapment.
 As a rule of thumb, entrapment occurs where the state provides the drugs in question.

 Medical Marijuana Exception

 The medical use of marijuana is never a defense in federal court but may be in states where medical marijuana has been legalized.
 States with such exceptions to marijuana laws typically require a doctor's signed recommendation.
 But some of those states also provide for an affirmative defense by those arrested on marijuana possession charges who are able to show clear and convincing evidence of medical necessity.

 If you've been arrested on a drug possession charge, you may have defenses available to you that aren't immediately apparent.
 Whether the police collected testimony without reading your rights, or whether the prosecutors have failed to preserve incriminating evidence, a criminal defense attorney will often reveal the hole in the prosecutor's case.
-If you're dealing with a criminal matter, it's in your best interest to contact a criminal defense attorney for a free case evaluation.
+If you're dealing with a criminal matter, it's in your best interest to contact an experienced, local criminal defense attorney as soon as possible.